nelsonchenglin/nelsonchenglin/README.md

 # :bow: Hi there!
 I'm Nelson! :bow:

 🤓 I am a Full Stack Software Engineer proficient in Javascript, HTML, CSS, PostgreSQL, Express, React, and Node.
-I was originally pursuing a career in HR, but found my passion in coding after making a script on VBA during my time as an Inspection Coordinator at a Global Engineering Firm, WSP!
-Some strong skills I have outside of software engineering include coordination, collaboration, and communication which I have developed over two years from my previous role!
+I was originally pursuing a career in HR, but found my passion in coding after making a script on VBA during my time in my previous role as an Inspection Coordinator.
+Some of my strengths include coordination, collaboration, and communication which I have developed over two years from my previous role!

 🎓 I obtained a Bachelor's Degree in Sociology from the University of Binghamton - SUNY 🎓 Furthered my education by completing Fullstack Academy's fulltime immersive software engineering program